 Peng brings immunotherapy experience to head and neck cancer research

-photo of Peng lab members
+photo of Peng lab staff

 Guangyong Peng, MD, PhD, has joined the Division of Head and Neck Cancer, bringing with him highly sought expertise in the field of immunotherapy and suppressive tumor microenvironments.
 Peng’s research adds to an aggressive expansion of cancer research efforts in the Department of Otolaryngology at Washington University in St. Louis.
 Head and Neck Division Chief […]